jessfraz/blog/content/post/battery-day.md

 All in all, it is fantastic to see a technology we all rely on day to day get its time in the spotlight.
-Although not mentioned at battery day, if Tesla were to achieve 400 watts-hours per kilogram, a zero-emissions jet might just be on the horizon.
+Although not mentioned at battery day, if Tesla were to achieve 400 watt-hours per kilogram, a zero-emissions jet might just be on the horizon.
 Now that batteries are vertically integrated into Tesla’s product, you can only imagine that the software will track more data on battery efficiency, leading to more and more